Experts are working hard to explore the ties between ADHD and sleep.

 Use Positive Mental Attitude Techniques

 If racing thoughts are keeping you up at night, try some calming, positive mental techniques.
-Things like meditation, soothing music, or podcasts designed for sleep can help quiet your mind and relax your body for sleep.
+Things like meditation, soothing music, brown noise, or podcasts designed for sleep can help quiet your mind and relax your body for sleep.

 Note: These tips are all known to work, but some will be more effective for certain individuals than others.
 It’s worth giving them all a chance to discover what works best for you and your needs.